django-cms-plugins/django-cms-fbalbum/Readme.md

 ##Django CMS Facebook Album Plugin

-Django CMS gives provides a great way to create websites.
+Django CMS provides a great way to create websites.
 There are lots of plugin available for it.

 This plugin lets you show the images from a Facebook Album.
 It presents images in a thumbnail and uses Jquery colorbox when clicked on it.